nautechsystems/nautilus_trader/docs/user_guide/instruments.md

 # Instruments

-The `Instrument` base class represents the core specification (or definition) for any tradable financial market instrument.
+The `Instrument` base class represents the core specification (or definition) for any tradable asset/contract.
 There are currently a number of subclasses representing a range of _asset classes_ and _asset types_ which are supported by the platform:
 - `Equity` (generic Equity)
 - `Future` (generic Futures Contract)